assaydepot/trialinsights_api_v1/README.md

 The valid `value` specification is a search string of valid JavaScript regular expressions.
 For example, `breast cancer|prostate cancer` returns trials with breast cancer OR prostate cancer in the requested field.

-> Specifying `name: "other_terms"` causes the search engine to include additional text fields in trial documents in its recall such as the `title` and `description` whereas limiting the name to `drug` for example will search only the `intervention` and `keyword` areas of the trial documents.
+> Specifying `name: "other_terms"` causes the search engine to include additional text fields found in trial documents in its recall such as the `title` and `description` whereas limiting the name to `drug` for example will restrict the search to only the `intervention` and `keyword` areas of the trial documents.
 For maxumum recall, use `other_terms`.
 For more specific recall, use the appropriate `name` specifier.

 The valid `name` __secondary search__ names and allowed 'value` specifications are: